Cystic Fibrosis Awareness Month

 “One way to gauge how CF lung disease might feel is to breathe for a while through a short length of garden hose.
-After a short time, you will feel an increasing urgency to breathe more than you are able to – you will probably make increasing efforts to move more air in and out of the hose, but your lungs cannot do that, no matter how much effort is put into it.
+After a short time, you will feel an increasing urgency to breathe more than you are able to.
+Or you will probably make increasing efforts to move more air in and out of the hose.
+But your lungs cannot do that, no matter how much effort is put into it.

 Now imagine this feeling of “not enough breath“, starting off imperceptibly, steadily increasing, never halting or reversing as you grow up through your teenage years.
 Expecting to enjoy life as it develops you are faced with an increasing amount of mucus and fluid trapping in your lungs that you relentlessly attempt to cough out to be able to breathe and survive.
-The risk of getting a serious CF-specific lung infection from friends with Cystic Fibrosis means that you can not even meet in person to gain much needed support.
+The risk of getting a serious CF-specific lung infection from friends with CF means that you can not even meet in person to gain much-needed support.

 What is the average life expectancy of someone diagnosed with Cystic Fibrosis?

-In living memory, children affected by cystic fibrosis were unlikely to reach school age.
+In living memory, children affected by CF were unlikely to reach school age.
 However, considerable advantages in modern medicine mean that many young adults can live increasingly full lives, finish college, find jobs and reach an average age of 37.
-Decreased lung function is the most common cause of death in those living with Cystic Fibrosis and patients must spend hours each day undergoing chest physiotherapy to clear their lungs of the mucus build up.
+Decreased lung function is the most common cause of death in those living with Cystic Fibrosis and patients must spend hours each day undergoing chest physiotherapy to clear their lungs of the mucus build-up.
 Cleanliness is vital for anyone dealing with the disease, as even a common cold be life-threatening.

 How do doctors know if someone has Cystic Fibrosis?